minimice/bldg-heights-aws-hackathon/README.md

      Portal.
 The original dataset actually has the building heights appended.
      You can use the original dataset as test data to see how accurate your predictions are and to help you fine tune your approaches.

+4) It seems like every dataset is from a different point in time
+•	Was every building that was originally captured in 2005 updated in 2010?
+•	If a building has multiple roof heights (eg part of the building is taller that another part) do you want us to predict the maximum height of the building?
+Average height?
+Or the separate height of each part of the building?
+•	If a building has a chimney that extends above the height of the roof (or another protrusion of that kind) should we predict the height of the chimney or the height of the roof?
+•	Can we use the actual heights from the original data in a training set to predict the heights in a test set sampled from the building footprint data?